rvantonder/bap-usage-patterns/README.md

 # Bap Usage Patterns

-You can substitute the following patterns in the `driver.ml` and run it in with the vanilla `ocaml` interpreter (after installing bap).
+You can substitute the following patterns in `driver.ml` and run it with `run-on-example.sh` (after installing bap).

 ## Pretty graphs